 You can stay in touch with all things ISyE through our news feed, by reading one of our publications, or attending one of our upcoming events.
 ISyE employs some of the world’s most experienced researchers in their fields who enjoy sharing their perspectives on a wide variety of topics.
 Our faculty is world-renowned and our students are intellectually curious.
 Our alumni can be found around the globe in leadership positions within a wide variety of fields.

-Joscelyn Cooper is a Program Support Coordinator for Center of Health and Humanitarian Systems in the Stewart School of Industrial & Systems Engineering (ISyE).
+Joscelyn Cooper is a Program Support Coordinator for Center of Health and Humanitarian Systems in the Stewart School of Industrial and Systems Engineering (ISyE).
 She bring to CHHS many years of expertise in event and program management, as well as development and fundraising.
 Prior to joining CHHS, Joscelyn worked with the Piedmont Healthcare Foundation.
 There she oversaw logistics and budget for Piedmont Atlantas first capital campaign unveiling, and coordinated a plethora of fundraising initiatives across the seven (7) entities that comprise the Piedmont Healthcare System.

 Joscelyn is an Atlanta transplant from Cleveland,Ohio.
 After studying biology and philosophy at the University of Tampa she chose to explore her passion in event planning.
 It was in Atlanta that she made a bold move, and honed her niche that has led to a career coupling her admiration for healthcare with event planning and logistics.